The San Francisco Bay Area is home to a plethora of tiki bars, many of which are amongst the finest in the nation.

 Trader Vic’s San Jose Airport

 We might be biased in saying this, but this might be the best airport bar in the world.
 Only for those on the inside of security in Terminal B near Gates 22-23.
 There is a restaurant with a few food selections and bar featuring a very large selection of Trader Vic’s favorites (including the Mai Tai, of course).
+Cocktails can be ordered to go (but must be consumed before you board the plane).
 An adjacent Outpost location across the hall features grab’n’go food and Trader Vic’s merchandise.

 The Zombie Village

 Produced by the same bar group that launched Pagan Idol a few years earlier, Zombie Village is a large venue with something to will appeal to any tikiphile.
 There are extensive tiki art and carvings, and there are special lighting effects that make some of of the art come alive.
-The cocktail menu is vast and among the best you’ll find anywhere.
+The cocktail menu among the best you’ll find anywhere.
 A row of differently sized huts are available for reservation and provide a more intimate experience.
 There is a smaller second bar upstairs that’s open some nights.
-Zombie Village isn’t in a great neighborhood, but if you start your walk at nearby Union Square it is quite a bit less stressful.
+Zombie Village isn’t in a great neighborhood, but if you start your walk at nearby Union Square it is better than from any other direction.

 The original Tiki Bob location and statue is a couple blocks away at corner of Post and Taylor.